Interstellar and intergalactic space contains a thin atmosphere of antigravity matter

 · Pulsar kicks and the behaviour of supernova remnants.

-Antigravity matter cannot be observed directly and the closest significant density of antigravity matter is well outside the solar system.
+Antigravity matter cannot be observed directly and the closest significant density of antigravity matter is well away from the earth.
 The Evidence page contains a list of observations that are indirect effects of antigravity matter.
 To understand how these observations are evidence the reader is encouraged to first read the Behaviour page.
-A step-by-step mathematical investigation is set out in the Investigation page.

 The AGM Theory is not a generally accepted scientific theory.
-The author is an amateur scientist working in isolation.
-A draft paper is here:- ANTIGRAVITY MATTER.
+The author is an amateur working in isolation.
 The author is grateful for any advice or feedback.
 This can be provided by email or via this short, anonymous survey.

 Email to:- email@example.com